 This model is perfect for the traveler or the beginner and is one of the best pocket trumpets on the market to learn on or practice with.
 Aimed toward both the novice and pro, you’ll be pleasantly surprised at the rich, loud sound that comes from this small package.

-Consumers rave about the trumpet’s performance, stating they were able to easily play high notes above the staff, just like they would do with their normal-sized trumpet.
+Consumers rave about the MXPT 5801’s performance, stating they were able to easily play high notes above the staff, just like they would do with their normal-sized versions.
 Thanks to the compact weight and design, users can tote this model around with ease.

 Many consumers found this model easy to play and reasonably priced.
-The trumpet is very responsive, offering a vibrant sound and there is a ton of mouthpiece space, which is always a big bonus.
+It is very responsive, offering a vibrant sound and there is a ton of mouthpiece space, which is always a big bonus.
 The etching and plating is sharp.